Skip to main content

 Traditional classroom model

-Upon successful completion of the course, students will be able to: outline the significant theories of group dynamics; discuss the principles of group behavior; and differentiate the effects of conditions and factors that result in specific functions and behaviors of groups.
+Upon successful completion of the course, students will be able to: articulate and compare the significant theories of group dynamics; apply the principles of group behavior; recognize and predict the effects of conditions and factors that result in specific functions, and behaviors of groups.

 Major topics are: groups, group formation and development; emergent group structures; mediating group processes; interpersonal power within groups; status and role; group tasks and group goals; groups in action; effective participation in groups; and leadership styles.

-In the upper division baccalaureate degree category, 3 semester hours in Psychology and Sociology (2/11) (4/16 revalidation).
+In the upper division baccalaureate degree category, 3 semester hours in Psychology and Sociology (2/11) (4/16 revalidation) (3/21 revalidation).